 Lattes are trendy espresso drinks.
 They come in many different flavors, so customers can order them repeatedly and keep mixing up the flavor combinations.
 A breve and a latte are not the same, however.
 When creating a latte, both espresso and steamed milk are used as the ingredients.
 Typically, whole milk is used for the steamed milk portion.
 While a caffe breve is also brewed with espresso, it includes steamed half-and-half instead of milk.

 Therefore, breves and lattes are certainly in the same family of coffee drinks, but the type of dairy used in the drink and to create the foam on top causes these coffee beverages to differ from one another.
 Also, they are made a little differently, and that slightly changed process impacts the taste of the espresso beverage.

-Lattes have espresso and either whole milk or two percent milk.
+Lattes have espresso (Comparing Iced Latte vs Iced Coffee – What are the Differences?) and either whole milk or two percent milk.
 Generally, a little milk foam is added to the top, and they can also include a flavored syrup.

 Caffè breves, as stated before, do have espresso as well.
 However, they also include half-and-half.
 There is milk foam on the top of the Breve, just like with the latte.
 Because of the half-and-half, though, breves taste creamier and more decadent than their counterpart.